 - Being a solid wood, beech makes excellent furniture and interior fittings.

 - Beech is a hard-wearing, dimensionally stable, and resilient wood.

 - It has a high degree of flexibility which makes it suitable for steam bending.

 - Beech is also one of the most preferred types of wood for fuel.
 It is because the calorific value of beech is quite high, and it holds heat well.
 The result is that it burns more slowly and steadily than other firewoods like spruce.

 - Due to the above reason, you will often find grilling wood briquettes or pellets made of beech wood.

 - Beechwood does not contain resin, which makes it more or less defect-free.
-For the same reason, it will not shower sparks while burning it as firewood.
+It will not shower sparks while burning it as firewood for the same reason.